JvanKatwijk/qt-dab/README.md

  * the IQ unbalance, i.e. the (average) difference in strength between the I and the Q part of the DAB  input signal;

 At the bottom of the window from left to right
+ * a button controlling rhw visisbility of a small panel showing carriers;
  * a **sync** indicator,  **green** indicates that the software is synchronized with the incoming sample stream (i.e. time synchronization);
  * a **FIC** indicator, telling the (average) successrate of decoding the FIC part of the DAB frames (i.e. the data that implements a kind of "catalog" that describes the payload);
  * a **BER**, Bit Error Rate, telling (on average) how many input bits were